-In a time of intense division about a wide variety of political and theological issues in American evangelicalism, Dr. Albert Mohler discusses how pastors and church leaders can address cultural issues in constructive ways that build up the Church without creating unnecessary division.
+In a time of intense division about a wide variety of political and theological issues in American evangelicalism, President of The Southern Baptist Theological Seminary, Dr. R. Albert Mohler Jr. discusses how pastors and church leaders can address cultural issues in constructive ways that build up the Church without creating unnecessary division.

 The entire video is above, and the complete transcript is below.

 When you think about so many of these issues and in a time in which we really have an unprecedented political polarization in the modern United States.
 We have to remember there’ve been other moments in American history in which there’s been extreme polarization, even a Civil War.
 But in modern America, we really are at a new point.

 We’re seeing this affect the dinner table, when families gather together at Thanksgiving and at Christmas.
 We’re seeing this affect local congregations.